 Hanle is one of the offbeat places in Ladakh and is about 275 KMs from Leh.
 When planning a trip to Hanle from Leh, you can consider clubbing it with the trip to Tso Moriri, of course by adding an extra day in the overall plan.

-The beauty of Hanle is unmatched than the rest of the Ladakh and you need to visit it to believe it.
-Once you are in Hanle, if you have an extra day at hand, you can travel to Photi La pass and try your luck with Umling La pass, although civilians are not allowed to travel to Umling La pass.
+The beauty of Hanle is unmatched compared to the rest of Ladakh.
+You need to visit it to believe it.
+Once you are in Hanle, if you have an extra day at hand, you can travel to Photi La pass and try your luck with Umling La pass (see Q23 below for the latest permit status).

-Alternatively, you can make a day trip to the unknown desolated lakes of Changthang region, Kyon Tso 1 or Ryul Tso or Kyong Tso 2 / Chilling Tso.
+Alternatively, you can make a day trip to the unknown desolate lakes of Changthang region, Kyon Tso 1 or Ryul Tso or Kyong Tso 2 / Chilling Tso.

 Q20.
 Can I go from Nubra Valley to Pangong Tso directly?

-Those who are short on time can take the direct route from Nubra Valley to Pangong Tso either from the shorter Shyok Village route or from, the longer Wari La route.
-To take any of these direct routes from Nubra Valley to Pangong Tso, you do not need any special permits and the permits for Pangong Tso & Nubra Valley are sufficient.
+Those who are short on time can take the direct route from Nubra Valley to Pangong Tso either from the shorter Shyok Village route or from the longer Wari La route.
+To take any of these direct routes from Nubra Valley to Pangong Tso, you do not need any special permits and the permits for Pangong Tso and Nubra Valley are sufficient.

 When we talk about the shorter route of Nubra Valley to Pangong Tso from Shyok village, it feels tempting to take it when you know you can do it in 5-6 hrs instead of going back to Leh in that time.

-Having said that, the road conditions on this route from Shyok village to Pangong Tso have some bad road stretches and sometimes the Shyok river swells to block the road.
-There are a couple of landslide-prone sections of the roads as well.
+Having said that, some bad road stretches remain and sometimes the Shyok river swells to block the road.
+There are a couple of landslide-prone sections as well.

 Hence, you must inquire about the road conditions at Agham village before going ahead toward Shyok village.
 Also, if you are alone, then it is always advised that you wait for a few vehicles at Agham village and proceed ahead in a group of vehicles.
 This tip will give you company and a sense of security in case of any misadventure.

-The next possible way to reach Pangong Tso from Nubra Valley directly is to take the route from Wari La pass.
+The next possible way to reach Pangong Tso from Nubra Valley directly is to take the route from Wari La pass (17,352 ft).
 It is a longer route and takes about 10 hrs to reach Pangong Tso from Nubra Valley.
-It takes you to Shakti / Serthi villages just below the Chang La pass that falls on Leh – Changla – Pangong Tso route.
+It takes you to Shakti / Serthi villages just below the Chang La pass that falls on the Leh, Chang La, Pangong Tso route.

-Hence, it is longer and covers the majority of the route you will cover when coming from Leh to Pangong Tso.
+Hence, the Wari La route is longer and covers the majority of the route you will cover when coming from Leh to Pangong Tso.

-Similar to the less frequently used Shyok route, the route from Wari La pass to Pangong Tso is a bit more desolate.
+Similar to the Shyok route, the route from Wari La pass to Pangong Tso is more desolate.
 Unless you have some company with you on this route, it is always better to avoid it.
-I am saying not because there are bad road conditions but, yes, being desolate has its own risk associated.
+I am saying this not because of bad road conditions but because the desolation carries its own risk.

-A lone vehicle in such remoteness does carry a lot of risks in case there is any mechanical failure.
-Hence, if you the Shyok village route is closed and you want to go directly from Nubra Valley to Pangong Tso, wait for some vehicles to come at Agham village and tag along with them.
+A lone vehicle in such remoteness carries a lot of risk in case there is any mechanical failure.
+Hence, if the Shyok village route is closed and you want to go directly from Nubra Valley to Pangong Tso, wait for some vehicles to come at Agham village and tag along with them.

 Q21.
 Can I go from Pangong Tso to Tso Moriri directly?

 The short answer is “Yes”, you can travel from Pangong Tso to Tso Moriri directly if you are an Indian.
-The foreigners are not yet allowed to travel beyond Man – Merak village check-post at Pangong Tso.
+Foreign nationals are not yet allowed to travel beyond Man-Merak village check-post at Pangong Tso.

-However, you can take the beautiful route along the shores of Pangong Tso driving through Man – Merak – Chusul – Tsaga – Loma – Nyoma – Mahe – Sumdo villages to reach Tso Moriri.
+You can take the beautiful route along the shores of Pangong Tso driving through Man, Merak, Chushul, Tsaga, Loma, Nyoma, Mahe, and Sumdo villages to reach Tso Moriri.

-Sometimes army personnel at Chushul check post deny the passage even with permits, so keep that back of your mind and be ready to shuffle the plan accordingly.
+Keep in mind that sometimes army personnel at Chushul check post may deny passage even with permits, depending on the border situation.
+So keep that at the back of your mind and be ready to shuffle the plan accordingly.

-As per the road conditions, the direct route from Pangong Tso to Tso Moriri is completely a dirt track with quite a bumpy ride up to Tsaga.
+As per road conditions, the direct route from Pangong Tso to Tso Moriri is mostly a dirt track with quite a bumpy ride up to Tsaga.
 That churns most things in your stomach.
-Beware of the beauty of the route too, itis just outstanding !!
+But the beauty of the route is just outstanding!

-Finally, very fewer people take this route from Pangong Tso to Tso Moriri, and you will not see anyone around you in the miles.
-So, take the calculated risks.
-You may sync up with few vehicles at Pangong Tso if they are traveling in that direction and travel as a convoy to help each other when in need.
+Finally, very few people take this route from Pangong Tso to Tso Moriri, and you will not see anyone around you for miles.
+So, take calculated risks.
+You may sync up with a few vehicles at Pangong Tso if they are traveling in that direction and travel as a convoy to help each other when in need.

 Q22.
 Can I travel to Hanle?